-Automotive Program HVAC/CR, Electrician & Personal Fitness Tr AC/CR, Electrician & Personal Fitness Trainer
+Automotive Program HVAC/CR, Electrician & Personal Fitness Transported in the Personal Fitness Transported Interpretation Fitness Transported Interpreta C/CR, Electrician & Personal Fitness Trainer

 & Photovoltaic Systems

 • 20% Daily Performance/Attendance • 25% Daily Performance/Attendance

 • 25% Homework / Class Assignments • 25% Homework / Class Assignments

 • 30% Lab Objectives • 25% Lab Objectives

 • 19% Testing • 25% Testing

 • 6% Web Based Training

 Daily Performance.
-Each day will be given a value of 20 points.
+Each day will be given a value of 5 points.
 You must be here to earn points.
 Due to different challenges that may arise during class activities, grades in this category will be earned (not given) on the basis of effort and quality of the work completed rather than the quantity of work.